v-i-s-h/julia-sketchbook/README.md

 This repository is a collection of random julia scripts I collected from internet.

-[optimizing-kalman](./optimizing-kalman) - A excercise on optimizing julia code.
+[optimizing-kalman](./optimizing-kalman) - An excercise on optimizing julia code.